santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 > [!exercise]+ Exercise 1 - DHCP Attack
+>
 > Another type of attack that was not included in the workshop is DHCP (dynamic host configuration protocol) based attacks.
 Do a bit of research into how DHCP works and about some DHCP attacks and answer the following questions.
+>
 > 1. What are the 4 packets (messages) that are communicated between the client seeking and IP address and the DHCP server?
+>
 > 2. Are the 4 messages Layer 2 unicast or broadcast (be careful not to confuse between Layer 3 broadcast, which is sending to an IP broadcast address like 10.0.2.255, as opposed to Layer 2 broadcast which is sent to MAC address FF:FF:FF:FF:FF:FF).
+>
 > 3. Therefore, in a switched network, which of the 4 messages in the DHCP negotiation would the attacker be able to observe?
+>
 > 4. Briefly explain what DHCP spoofing and DHCP starvation attacks are executed, and how the two can be used in combination.
+>
 > 5. For an adversary looking to perform MITM, which DHCP configuration option(s) would you try to manipulate?
+>
 > 6. Briefly explain how "DHCP **snooping**" configuration in a switch work to prevent DHCP **spoofing**?
 >
 > **Answers:**
+>
+> 1. The 4 packets communicated between the client and DHCP server are **DISCOVERY, OFFER, REQUEST and ACKNOWLEDGE**.
+These messages enable the client to obtain an IP address from the server.
+>
+> 2. DISCOVERY and REQUEST packets are sent as Layer 2 broadcasts because the requesting client does not have an IP address yet.
+OFFER and ACKNOWLEDGE packets are sent as Layer 2 unicasts because the DHCP server knows the client's MAC address and can respond directly.
+>
+> 3. In a switched network, an attacker would be able to observe the broadcast DISCOVERY and REQUEST messages on all switch ports.
+However, the attacker would not see the unicast OFFER and ACKNOWLEDGE packets exchanged directly between the server and client.
+>
+> 4. DHCP spoofing involves setting up a fake DHCP server to hand out incorrect IP configurations to clients.
+DHCP starvation overwhelms the real DHCP server by flooding it with many requests, depleting the available IP address pool.
+Used together, these attacks can prevent the real DHCP server from providing service and allow the attacker to give clients malicious network settings.
+>
+> 5. To execute a MITM attack, an adversary would likely try to manipulate the DNS server and default gateway settings provided by DHCP.
+By controlling DNS resolution and routing, the attacker can redirect and intercept the victim's traffic.
-> 1. ANSWER GOES HERE
+>
+> 6. DHCP snooping is a feature configured on switches to combat DHCP spoofing attacks.
+The switch identifies which physical ports are allowed to send DHCP server messages (OFFER and ACKNOWLEDGE) and which are only permitted client messages.
+This stops rogue DHCP servers on untrusted ports from handing out fake DHCP information.
+The switch tracks legitimate DHCP-assigned addresses in a binding table.

 > [!exercise]+ Exercise 2 - MITM Prevention